On proper splinters in positive characteristic: Finite torsors over splinters

 \section{Finite torsors over splinters}

-We say that a morphism $\pi\colon Y\to X$ of schemes over a scheme $S$ is a \emph{finite torsor} if it is a torsor under a finite group scheme $G$ over $S$.
-The aim of this section is to prove Theorem~\ref{item:thm:triv_fund_grp}.
+We say that a morphism $\pi\colon Y\to X$ of schemes over a scheme $S$ is a \emph{finite torsor} over $S$ if it is a fppf torsor under a finite locally free group scheme $G$ over $S$.
+(The reason for not restricting ourselves to finite flat group schemes over a Noetherian scheme is that $H^0(X,\mcO_X)$ might fail to be Noetherian although $X$ is Noetherian.)
+The aim of this section is to prove Theorems~\labelcref{thm:intro_d-etale} and~\labelcref{thm:intro_d-torsor}.
+Recall from \cref{ss:trace} that a finite \'etale morphism $\pi \colon Y \to X$ satisfies $\pi^!\mcO_X \cong \mcO_Y$.
 First, in order to apply our lifting \cref{lem:splinter_ascend_pi_!} to finite torsors over splinters, we have\,: